Cheapest AI Video Tools for 60-Second Ads (Real Cost Per Second)

 • Use Dream Machine or Pika for most b-roll and scenic shots.

-• Reserve Runway or Kling for 2–3 truly premium hero frames.
+• Reserve Runway or Kling for 2–3 premium hero frames.

 Scenario C – Creator brand channel

-• Pick one main platform (Pika, Dream Machine or Kling) and live there for a month.
+• Pick one main platform and commit for a month.

 Key Takeaways